bucsspring2024/final-project-nrm/README.md

 ### Features

-1. << Feature 1 >>
+1. << Feature 1 >> Presents history class with qestions for player to answer
-2. << Feature 2 >>
+2. << Feature 2 >> Presents math class with questions for player to answer
-3. << Feature 3 >>
+3. << Feature 3 >> Presents a simulation of a lunch room experience
-4. << Feature 4 >>
+4. << Feature 4 >> presents a simulation of ending school
 5. << Feature 5 >>

 ### Classes

-- Math Class
+- Math Class - it controls the background and questions of the math simulated class
-- History class
+- History class - it controls the background and questions of the history simulated class
-- Lunch class
+- Lunch class - it controls the simulated scense in the lunch room
-- end_of_day class
+- end_of_day class - it controls the simulated scenes of the end of the game.

 ## ATP

 Test #1:
 - Step 1: Start game
     - Open terminal , go to project folder type:
         - ''py
-        python main.py
+        python history.py
         '''
 - Expected Result:
-   - School building should show on screen saying "Wake up its time to get ready for school"
+   - History class should show with first question to answer on screen"

 Test #2:
 - Step 1: Start game
     - Open terminal , go to project folder type:
          - ''py
-        python main.py
+        python end_of_day.py
         '''
-- Step 2: Sound plays
-    - Player click anywhere on screen to start
 - Expected Result:
-    - Should start game and alarm bell on screen and sound plays
+    - Should have school pop up  then bus with noise.

 Test #3:
 - Step 1: Start history class